How to Prevent Sensory Overload at School

 - New environments or people.

+Many people are also overwhelmed by auditory stimuli.
 Examples of auditory triggers include:

 - A large group of people talking at once.